SIDLAD/CS_F363_Proj/README.md

 - Run: ```gcc driver.c && ./a.out``` to see the working and output

 - TODO:
+- - Lexer
+- - add new grammar into grammar.txt, accordingly change enum vocabulary, and update conversion[]
+- - makefile
-- - Lexer , Parser
+- - Parser